aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

    ii) In ```eks-cluster``` directory, execute ```./eks-cluster-vpc-stack.sh``` This script create an [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#w2ab1b5c15b9) stack that creates the EKS cluster VPC.
 The output of the script is a CloudFormation Stack ID.

    iii) Check the status of the CloudFormation Stack for creating VPC in AWS Management Console.
-When the status is CREATE_COMPLETE, note the Outputs of the CloudFormation Stack in AWS Management Console: You will need it for the enxt step.
+When the status is CREATE_COMPLETE, note the Outputs of the CloudFormation Stack in AWS Management Console: You will need them later when you get ready to create an EKS cluster below.

 ## Prepare Amazon EFS File System